-Art staging apps are a creative way to market your artwork or close a sale.
+Art staging apps are a creative way to market your artwork or even close a sale in person.
 Whether you need a high level of customization or just want to click a button and see your art on a wall, there is an app out there for you.
 We’ve dug into some of the most popular apps and programs to learn a bit more about them and help you make a decision about which one is right for you.

 Photofunia is a free online photo editor (not a mobile app) that puts your image into a stock collage-style background.
 There are more than just blank walls here, which is fun but can be tedious to sift through.
 There are some more creative choices than just “art on a white wall above a couch.”
 It’s as simple as choosing the background you want, uploading your image from your hard drive or from online, and clicking Go.
 You can then download the photo.
 Some images can generate in high-res (they’re marked HD) and some cannot.
 These are fun and eye-catching, and I can see them as really effective images for Facebook ads promoting your work.

 iArtView is an app created expressly for artists looking to increase their sales by using high quality images of their art in personalized settings.
 Rather than preset wall images, you take a photo of the space where you want to see the art and the app auto-scales the work for you.
-You can try the app for free, but this is a paid app with monthly plans starting at $3.99.
+You can try the app for free, but this is a paid app with annual plans starting at $47.99 (roughly $3.99 per month) and monthly plans starting at $6.99.
 An increase in plan size gets you increased customization of the art and the space, an increased number of walls and images you can save, and analytics.